ScriBt/ScriBt/README.md

 # Projekt ScriBt

-ROM building Scripts for Starters
+ROM Sync && Build Script for Learning Developers

 This is still a WiP script.
 Extensive Testing needed.